Minnesota flag

 State Requirements

-Minnesota has moderate homeschool requirements.
-You'll need to file notice with your local school district.
+Minnesota has light but formal homeschool requirements with no mandated hour or day minimums, and you'll file notice with your local school district.

 Ages 7-17